macronym/EC-InMemDB/README.md

 1. Install Python 3.12 if not already installed, since that's what I used.
 2. Run ```python in_mem_db.py``` or click a run button in the IDE.
-3. Test cases are provided within the same file through unittest, and it closely follows the example given in the assignment document.
+3. Test cases are provided within a second file through unittest, and it closely follows the example given in the assignment document.

 # Potential modifications to become an official assignment